smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_FR.md

       x-ngsi:
         type: Property
     seating_capacity:
-      description: 'Describes the passenger seating capacity of the vehicle corresponding to this observation.'
+      description: Describes the passenger seating capacity of the vehicle corresponding to this observation.
       type: number
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri